Leon-SPI/Analysis-of-Lithium-Ion-Battery-Voltage-Data/README.md

 "FinalQuestion1.py" answers question 1.

 <img width="1190" alt="image" src="https://github.com/user-attachments/assets/11237fe0-953f-467d-9c93-05672569334d" />
+Figure 1: Battery Voltage (V) And Load Current (A) Over Time For First And Last Discharge Cycles

  This is an analysis of a dataset where lituium ion batteries were rapidly aged